Rinshaj-Ayyanakkil/Classmate/README.md

 # Classmate

-A Web-Application for students to orgainize class activites.
+A Web-Application for students to organize class activities.

 This project was created for the purpose of learning React.js